 The Rose Garden contains more than ten classes and 200 varieties of roses.
 There are almost 1,500 plants in total.

 In 2005, the 'Justine Mee Liff' Rose, named to honor Boston's late Parks Commissioner, was hybridized by Paul E. Jerabek and planted in the Rose Garden.

-The height of the fountain spray is determined by an anemometer which measures wind speed
+The height of the fountain spray is determined by an anemometer which measures wind speed.

 In Grateful Recognition

-Boston Parks and Recreation Department
+Boston Parks and Recreation

-Individual Donations to the

-Justine Mee Liff Fund
+Emerald Necklace Conservancy's Iustine Mee Liff Fund

-The Yawkey Foundation

-Nstar Corporation
+Plimpton-Shattuck Fund

+Edward Ingersoll Browne Trust Fund

 Bilezikian Family Foundation

+Boston Committee of the Garden Club of America

+Yawkey Foundation

 Beacon Hill Garden Club

-Boston Committee, Garden Club of America
+NSTAR Foundation

-The Emerald Necklace Conservancy's Rose

-Garden Advisory Committee
+The Emerald Necklace Conservancy's Rose Garden Advisory Committee and the Arnold Arboretum of Harvard University

-Donate

-Support the Emerald Necklace Conservancy and ensure that the landscape, waterways and parkways of the Emerald Necklace are restored and maintained for years to come.

-Donate online at www.emeraldnecklace.org or send your tax-deductible donation to:

-Emerald Necklace Conservancy 125 Fenway, Boston, MA 02115
+Donate Support the Emerald Necklace Conservancy and ensure that the landscape, waterways and parkways of the Emerald Necklace are restored and maintained for years to come.
+Donate online at www.emeraldnecklace.org or send your tax-deductible donation to: Emerald Necklace Conservancy 125 Fenway, Boston, MA 02115